La Reforma: War of Reform

-In July, 1859, at the urging of, Minister Miguel Lerdo de Tejada, President Juarez decreed outright nationalization of all church property, including land, church buildings, and even the interior furnishings.
+In July 1859, at the urging of, Minister Miguel Lerdo de Tejada, President Juarez decreed outright nationalization of all church property, including land, church buildings, and even the interior furnishings.
 Legal pretexts were sought in the old Spanish system of law by which church property had been held in trust for the crown, whose authority over such church wealth the government argued, had now passed down to the Mexican Republic.
 Cemeteries were nationalized and civil marriage was instituted.
 Liberal generals now stripped churches of all valuables such as precious metals and gems to sell for the war effort.
 Sacred icons and relics were tossed into bonfires as demonstrations against superstition.
-The war would end in December, 1860, with the liberals triumphant.
+The war would end in December 1860, with the liberals triumphant.

 French intervention and the Second Mexican Empire, 1862-1867

 At the instigation of Mexican monarchist exiles, using Juarez' 1861 suspension of foreign debts as a pretext, and with the American Civil War preventing the enforcement of the Monroe Doctrine, Napoleon III invaded Mexico in 1862, and sought local help in setting up a client state.

 Seeing this as an opportunity to undo the Reform, conservative generals and statesmen joined the French and invited Habsburg archduke Maximilian to become Emperor of Mexico.
 Emperor Maximilian however proved to be of liberal inclination, he ratified the Reform Laws with religious freedom being maintained and sales of church property continuing.
-Juarezeless, he still was willing to declare Catholicism the state religion with clergy being paid by the state after the custom of European Catholic monarchies.
+Nonetheless, he still was willing to declare Catholicism the state religion with clergy being paid by the state after the custom of European Catholic monarchies.
 Negotiations with the Papal Nuncio stalled and the matter was referred back to the Vatican.